 Our alarm maintenance engineers span the entirety of the UK and provide the same great level of service from Lands End to Aberdeen!

-On choosing BusinessWatch for your alarm maintenance, you will receive a contract from that states:
+On choosing BusinessWatch for your alarm maintenance, you will receive a contract that states:

 If replacement parts are needed for your fire alarm to keep it working to optimum levels, we advise this is done straight away.
-In the longer term this is more cost effective than paying for call outs to a malfunctioning system, or fire brigade costs to attend false alarms.
-It also reduces the risk of your system not operating as it should if there was a fire to break out on your premises.
+In the longer term, this is more cost-effective than paying for call-outs to a malfunctioning system, or fire brigade costs to attend to false alarms.
+It also reduces the risk of your system not operating as it should if there was a fire breaking out on your premises.

-Its important to keep up to date with your fire alarm maintenance and servicing, reason being two fold.
+It’s important to keep up to date with your fire alarm maintenance and servicing, the reason being twofold.
 Firstly, by keeping your alarm maintained, you are reducing the risk of false alarms.
 Secondly, and perhaps most importantly, you are ensuring that in the event of a fire the alarm will activate and alert occupants properly.
 The BS 5938 recommends that a fire alarm system be inspected by a competent person at least every 6 months and the government also recommends abiding by this standard.